mansoto8/dante-server-image/README.md

 ## About The Project

-Here is the docker file used to generate the dante server image available in https://hub.docker.com/repository/docker/mansoto8/dante-server
+Dante server expose a socks proxy with authentication that can redirect https petitions.
+In this project are the files used for generating the dante server image available in https://hub.docker.com/repository/docker/mansoto8/dante-server

+## Running the image

 It can be executed via the docker-compose.yml file with the following command: